Share this article

 Equium Social

-This Mayfield hangout hits the mark for food, coffee, and canine company.
-The shaded outdoor area provides ample space to stretch, and the staff are quick to offer water bowls and a friendly smile for your furry companion.
+This Mayfield hangout hits the mark for food and coffee.
+The shaded outdoor area provides ample space to stretch, and the staff are quick to offer water bowls for your furry companion.
 Ideal for a late brekkie or slow lunch.

 The Grain Store

 Craft beer and comfort food in a laid-back setting near the city centre.
-Dogs are welcome outside where there's plenty of space for a post-lunch lounge.
+Dogs are welcome at the footpath tables where there's plenty of space for a post-lunch lounge.

 Need more than just another walk?
-These dog-friendly things to do in Newcastle are the ones that’ll leave your pup passed out in the car ride home (in a good way).
+These dog-friendly things to do in Newcastle are a great place to start.

 Ride the Stockton Ferry